PelionIoT/mbl-docs/Docs/refs/secure_boot.md

 Ideally, the boot stage verification code should be free of SoC dependencies to allow a default software-only implementation, which can then be used on different platforms.
 However, you can consider using hardware features that offer significant benefits, such as support for cryptographic operations.<!--this again raises the question of who this document is for - Linux developers or people porting MBL, for example?-->

-### A generic flow using trusted world firmware and U-Boot
+### A generic flow using Trusted Firmware and U-Boot

 The boot sequence chains the following boot mechanisms: